beginning of content

 What can happen to me if I have high triglycerides?

-How do I measure by triglyceride levels?
+How do I measure my triglyceride levels?

 Your doctor can measure your triglyceride levels with a blood test.
+This is usually part of a lipid test, which measures cholesterol and other fats in your blood.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.